WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

-`eg` accepts strings in single quotes or backticks, but _not_ double quotes.
+`eg` accepts strings in single quotes.
 The double quotes shown above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent `eg` from seeing the single quotes.

 In the explorable graph paradigm discussed later, any function can be treated like a graph, and vice versa.
 This means you can use path syntax as a convenient alternative to specify a string argument: